Backoffice Automation

 The generic tool trap.

-Off the shelf AI platforms are fast to procure and slow to deliver real outcomes.
-Built for the median use case, not yours.
+Off the shelf AI platforms are built for the median use case, not yours.
 When your workflow does not match the platform's assumptions, the work moves to your team rather than away from it.

 2